 Students who have not attended RLNC for more than two semesters must reapply and check their academic status with the Registrar's Office.
 Readmitted students are encouraged to complete an admission application to update contact information, and to visit with an academic advisor.
-Credits that are more than ten (10) years old will only be accepted upon academic department approval.
 Readmitted students are only permitted to go back one college catalog, which may not be the catalog they started with upon their original admission.